michaelplanknz/structured-inference/README.md

 ## getPar

-**Inputs:** Theta - a vector of values for the *target* parameters specified in the *specifyModel* function.
+**Inputs:** Theta - a vector of values for the *target* parameters specified in the `specifyModelLABEL` function.

 **Outputs:** par - a structure that has fields providing values of all parameters of the forward model and the noise model.

-Note: *getPar* should copy the values in the input vector Theta into the appropiate fields of the output structure par (see supplied code for examples).
+Note: `getPar` should copy the values in the input vector Theta into the appropiate fields of the output structure par (see supplied code for examples).

 The required fields of par are:
-- Any fields that are accessed by *solveModel* in order to solve the forward model.
+- Any fields that are accessed by `solveModelLABEL` in order to solve the forward model.
 - par.noiseModel - a string specifying the noise model to use.
 This can be one of the built-in noise models (see table below).
-Alternatively, you may specify a different noise model by adding the relevant likelihood function to *LLfunc* in terms of vectors representing the expected and observed data, and the relevant noise generation process to *genObs*.
+Alternatively, you may specify a different noise model by adding the relevant likelihood function to `LLfunc` in terms of vectors representing the expected and observed data, and the relevant noise generation process to `genObs`.
-- Any noise-related fields that are accessed by the likelihood function *LLfunc* or the noise generation functoin *genObs* (see table below).
+- Any noise-related fields that are accessed by the likelihood function `LLfunc` or the noise generation functoin `genObs` (see table below).

 | Noise model label  | Noise model description | Fields required |